In the half-century since the publication of the 1961 excavations, many new scientific techniques have been developed. If

 the history of East-Anglian monasteries c.650-1200 suggests the existence of an early community in the vicinity.

-some evidence that chapels dedicated to St Lawrence in the later C12th may formerly have been consecrated to Edmund,
+some evidence that chapels dedicated to St Laurence in the later C12th may formerly have been consecrated to Edmund,

 the revered East Anglian saint.